aliyun/terraform-provider-alicloud/website/docs/r/ess_eci_scaling_configuration.html.markdown

 * `content` - (Optional) The content of the configuration file.
 Maximum size: 32 KB.
 * `path` - (Optional) The relative file path.
+* `mode` - (Optional, Available since v1.232.0) The permissions on the ConfigFileVolume directory.

 ### `init_containers`